James Innes (British Army officer, died 1759): French and Indian War

-Innes' tenure as commander-in-chief had scarcely begun at the onset of the French and Indian War.
+Innes's tenure as commander-in-chief had scarcely begun at the onset of the French and Indian War.
 Innes was directed to go to Wills Creek in Maryland, and to reinforce a fort there, which was to become Fort Cumberland.
 The North Carolina soldiers that came to Virginia were unruly and difficult to manage, eventually deserting after being informed that their pay was to be reduced, or returning home after Innes himself disbanded the unit due to its instability.
-To make matters worse, Virginians under Innes' command were ill-disposed towards him, particularly because he was not a Virginian himself.
+To make matters worse, Virginians under Innes's command were ill-disposed towards him, particularly because he was not a Virginian himself.

-Within five months of Innes' appointment, Horatio Sharpe relieved him of his command, and Innes stayed on at Fort Cumberland as its "campmaster general".
+Within five months of Innes's appointment, Horatio Sharpe relieved him of his command, and Innes stayed on at Fort Cumberland as its "campmaster general".
 When General Edward Braddock arrived with a force of British regulars in 1755, Innes was named Governor of Fort Cumberland.
 Braddock tasked Innes with commanding a reserve force of troops at the fort during the disastrous Braddock expedition, in which Braddock led an army into the Ohio valley where it was ambushed and routed, leaving the general mortally wounded.
 During that operation, Fort Cumberland was used as a holding area for wounded and sick soldiers.
 Innes was among the first to hear of Braddock's defeat, and one of the first to inform Dinwiddie, by way of Lord Fairfax, of the catastrophe.
 By the mid-1756, Innes was permitted to resign his commission and return to North Carolina.

 Retirement and death

 Innes lived out the remainder of his life as a planter at "Point Pleasant", his plantation in North Carolina.
-Innes left behind his wife Jean, with whom he had no children, and who later married his business associate, Francis Corbin.
-After her death, Jean Innes was buried between her two husbands.
+He died on 5 September 1759 and left behind his wife Jean.

 Legacy

-After his death in 1759, Innes' will left a bequest for an academy, to be called the Innes Academy.
+After his death in 1759, Innes's will left a bequest for an academy, to be called the Innes Academy.
 The Academy constructed what became the Thalian Hall in Wilmington, North Carolina, which exists today.
 Innes Street, the main east–west thoroughfare in Salisbury, North Carolina, is named after him.